-Import Data – Planning Routes by Importing Data from Cloud-Based Storages
+Import Data – Plan Routes by Importing Data from the Cloud

 For your convenience, Route4Me enables you to effortlessly import data from the most popular cloud-based storage services.
 Importing files from cloud-based storage services is a quick and easy route data import method that allows you to increase the efficiency and flexibility of your routing operations.
 You can import files from virtually any device and any location without having to rely on external hardware storages or inputting the data manually.
 Currently, Route4Me’s dynamic routing software supports data import from Google Drive, Dropbox, Box.net, Xero, and QuickBooks.